OpenAgentsInc/onyx/README.md

 The OpenAgents mobile app!

-Onyx is your personal AI agent that connects to data sources and services through the Model Context Protocol and Data Vending Machines, automating tasks and earning you bitcoin.
+Your personal JARVIS-like AI assistant that responds to voice commands, automates tasks, and earns you bitcoin.

 ## Features

+- Voice command your AI assistant
 - Buy & sell AI services with bitcoin
-- Data processing through decentralized marketplaces
-- Secure AI context management
-- Cross-server resource access
+- Access an ecosystem of AI tools and services
 - Built-in Bitcoin wallet
 - Nostr protocol integration